openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ls -l $JAVA_HOME/jre/lib/security/cacerts
 ```

-If it's set correctly then you should see something similar to:
+If it is set correctly then you should see something similar to:

 ```
 -rw-r--r-- 1 root root 101992 Nov 4 10:54 /usr/lib/jvm/java-8-oracle/jre/lib/security/cacerts